 - 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?

-The IT system name is EHRM Forward Deployed Solution Set (FDSS) Non-DICOM Imaging Extraction and it is owned by the EHRM Integration Office (EHRM-IO). - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
-EHRM FDSS Non-DICOM Imaging Extraction supports the overall extraction and migration of scanned images in VistA Imaging from VA Medical Centers (VAMC's). - C. Who is the owner or control of the IT system or project?
+The IT system name is Electronic Health Record Modernization (EHRM) Skyvue Diagnostic Image Viewer and it's owned by the VA Electronic Health Record Modernization Integration Office (EHRM-IO). - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?

+EHRM Skyvue Diagnostic Image Viewer is an ancillary system that processes cardiology images and diagnostic information from Oracle Health CareAware Multi-Media (CAMM) Appliance, where it will present patient's cardiology images and diagnostic information within PowerChart-Cardiology user interface.

-The system is owned/controlled by the VA EHRM-IO and operated by Oracle Health, the Prime Contractor of EHRM-IO. - 2.
-Information Collection and Sharing - D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?
+C. Who is the owner or control of the IT system or project?
+The system is owned and operated by the VA EHRM-IO.

+2. Information Collection and Sharing

+D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?

 This Enterprise transactional system will be gradually deployed in all VAMC's and CBOC's.
 However, authorized end-users of Millennium (the EHR Core system) won't have direct access to the system.
 Only a handful authorized EHRM-IO personnels, including contractor staff, can access the system to perform administrative and maintenance jobs.
+The volume of patient records processed by the system depends on the patient population and healthcare servicing volume in each location, which can range from a few dozens to 100,000 records per location.